 Gail Hackett, Ph.D.

-A prolific scholar and teacher, Hackett has published more than 70 peer-reviewed articles and books and has chaired more than 25 dissertations and theses.
-In addition to serving as associate editor for the Journal of Counseling Psychology (1993-99), Hackett has served on the editorial boards for The Counseling Psychologist; the Journal of Counseling and Development; the Journal of Vocational Behavior; and Counselor Education and Supervision.
+A prolific scholar and teacher, Hackett has published more than 70 peer-reviewed articles.
+Two additional articles are pending publication.
+She has chaired 25 dissertations and theses.
+In addition to serving as associate editor for the Journal of Counseling Psychology (1993-1999), Hackett has served on the editorial boards for The Counseling Psychologist; Journal of Counseling and Development; Journal of Vocational Behavior; and Counselor Education and Supervision.

 She has received numerous awards throughout her career including the Outstanding Achievement and Contribution Award of the Arizona State University Commission on the Status of Women; the Women of Color Psychologies Publication Award of the Association for Women in Psychology; and the Counseling Research Award of the American Educational Research Association.
 She is a fellow of the Western Psychological Association; the American Association of Applied and Preventive Psychology; the Society for the Psychology of Women and the Society of Counseling Psychology of the American Psychological Association; and the American Psychological Society.

 Prior to joining VCU, Hackett served as provost and executive vice chancellor at the University of Missouri, Kansas City (UMKC), a position she held since 2008.
 Previously, Hackett served in a number of administrative positions during her 20-year career at Arizona State University, including university vice provost and founding dean of University College.
 Hackett also held faculty positions at the University of California, Santa Barbara, and The Ohio State University.